yusufafify/yusufafify/README.md

 # 📚 Education
 - Biomedical Engineering, Cairo University
   - Undergraduate Student
-# 🚀 Current Project
-I am currently working on a Figma Clone website, where I aim to replicate the functionality and design of Figma for educational and personal development purposes.

 # 🛣️ Career Path
 I am on the journey to becoming a full-stack developer, aspiring to merge my programming skills with expertise in bioinformatics and neuroscience engineering.
 Cybersecurity is another area that I am passionate about, with the goal of mastering it in the future.